Quantum metrology with precision reaching beyond-$1/N$ scaling through $N$-probe entanglement generating interactions: Optimization and characterization

 Apart from the minimum value of the precision, the robustness of the achieved precision against imperfect control during measurement is also an important factor in practical quantum metrology~\cite{Degen2017}.
 Figure~\ref{fig:fig2} demonstrates the robustness against deviations to the optimized rescaled measurement time $\omega t$ and the total detuning $\Delta_\mathrm{0}$ (Fig.~\ref{fig:fig2}(a)), as well as against the initial state in terms of the relative phase $\phi$ (Fig.~\ref{fig:fig2}(b)).
 First, the general behavior of the CFI as functions of $\Delta_\mathrm{0}$ and $\omega t$ is given in Fig.~\ref{fig:fig2}(a) for the probe state $|+\rangle$.
 It is seen that at $(\Delta_\mathrm{0},\omega t)=(0,\pi)$ $F_\mathrm{c}$ reaches the maximum value, and is most stable with respect to the deviations of the detuning and the measurement time.
 Second, Figure.~\ref{fig:fig2}(b) illustrates that for probe states residing on the longitude line of $\varphi=0$, $F_{\mathrm{c}}$ takes the same maximized value, while the line width of $F_{\mathrm{c}}$ as a function of $\omega t$ increases as the probe state approaches $|+\rangle$ (also $|-\rangle$).
 This indicates that the probe states $|\pm\rangle$ provides the precision of the best robustness with respect to the measurement time.
 In Fig.~\ref{fig:fig2}(c), we further examine $F_{\mathrm{c}}$ and $F_{\mathrm{q}}$ derived from the approximate $H_\mathrm{eff}$, with the results numerically calculated by $H_\mathrm{org}$.
 The analytical results based on $H_\mathrm{eff}$ are found to coincide with numerically obtained ones from $H_\mathrm{org}$, which verifies the validity of the analysis based on $H_\mathrm{eff}$ and confirms the engineered nonlinear NPEG interaction as a useful quantum resource.
+Besides, it also shows that the performance of the scheme is robust to $\Delta_0$ as in the plot the CFI for $\Delta_0=\pm 0.5$ is around $89.5\%$ of that for $\Delta_0=0$, indicating that the scheme can be well performed adaptively.